 "With one person doing continuous CPR, with 30 compressions for every two breaths, and one operating the AED, it can be a very effective way to handle an emergency," Campos said.
 "Those of you who have done CPR before, or trained before, know how tiring the compressions can be.
 Two minutes worth feels like an eternity.
 That's why we want everyone trained on this, so that way, during an emergency, there will be people there ready to take over when someone gets tired.
 They can jump right in."

-Before anything else, the patient should be checked for response and see if they are breathing and their heart is beating.
+Before anything else, the patient should be checked for response and to see if they are breathing or if their heart is beating.
 CPR should be started immediately, if necessary, officials said.

-The AED analyzes the patient to see if they are experiencing a cardiac arrest.
+The AED, when used, analyzes the patient to see if they are experiencing a cardiac arrest.
 The machine has two pads, which are placed at the apex and sternum of the individual.

 "We want to get all of you knowledgeable about this, so that everyone can do it.
 That's our goal, to give the heart attack victim a chance," Campos said.

-The county will continue to train on the AED, with CPR classes taking place next week for all department personnel.
+The department will continue to train on the AED, with CPR classes taking place next week for all department personnel.